NeurodataWithoutBorders/nwb_benchmarks/docs/running_benchmarks.rst

 For the most stable results, only run the benchmarks on the ``main`` branch.

-To run the full benchmark suite, including network tracking tests (which require ``sudo`` on Mac or Linux), simply call...
+To run the full benchmark suite, including network tracking tests (which require ``sudo`` on Mac and AIX platforms due to the use `psutil net_connections <https://psutil.readthedocs.io/en/latest/#psutil.net_connections>`_), simply call...

 .. code-block::